-The Net Assets Statement shows an increase in net assets of the Pension Fund from £460m in 2017/18 to £497m in 2018/19.
+The Net Assets Statement shows an increase in net assets of the Pension Fund to £497m.
 The Fund's investment strategy aims to achieve a fully funded Pension Scheme by 2027.
 The Funding Strategy and Investment Strategy are inextricably linked, in order for the Fund to meet all benefit payments as and when they fall due.
 Other objectives of the Pension Fund are: